 Award-winning author Kenneth Johnson weaves a tale of intrigue in the supernatural thriller Man of Legends.
 In this story, we encounter Will, Hanna, and Jillian.
 Unwillingly, they must work together to unravel an age-old mystery to save their lives and countless others.

 44. Inception: The Marked (Book 1) by Bianca Scardoni

-This book introduces us to Jemma Blackburn, a teenager who witnessed a vampire murdering her father.
+Inception: The Marked (Book 1) introduces us to Jemma Blackburn, a teenager who witnessed a vampire murdering her father.
 Now the vampires are after her, knowing that she is not human.
 However, Jemma isn’t aware of that yet.
 This is a perfect gift for teens who are into the paranormal, mysteries, and fantasy.

 45. Storm Glass by Jeff Wheeler

-If you’re into steampunk, alternate worlds, and history, Jeff Wheeler’s first book for his Harbinger Series is your passport to an engaging reading experience.
+If you’re into steampunk, alternate worlds, and history, Jeff Wheeler’s first book, Storm Glass, for his Harbinger Series is your passport to an engaging reading experience.
 The book is well written and quite enjoyable.

 46. An Absent Mind by Eric Rill

-This is a moving and eye-opening story that shows us what it’s like to witness a loved one succumbing to Alzheimer’s.
+An Absent Mind is a moving and eye-opening story that shows us what it’s like to witness a loved one succumbing to Alzheimer’s.
 The book inspires and changes readers’ perceptions, especially about degenerative diseases and the tenacity of the sufferers.

 47. The Paper Magician (Book 1) by Charlie N. Holmberg